Stunning Documentary About Our Earth

-On June 5, 2009 Yann Arthus-Bertrand’s documentary film HOME started simultaneously and free of charge in all countries and all manner of media: on the Internet, on television and cinemas, where the film was even made available to the cinemas for free.
-In addition, the film is already available on DVD, and part of the sale price will be donated to the organization Good Planet.
+On June 5, 2009, Yann Arthus-Bertrand’s documentary film HOME started simultaneously and free of charge in all countries, on the internet, on television, and in cinemas, where the film was even made available to the cinemas for free.
+In addition, the film is available on DVD, and part of the sale price will be donated to the organization Good Planet.

 With a budget of approximately $10-15 million, sponsored by EuropaCorp and PPR, the director wanted to create a moving film about our planet, in which he consistently succeeded.

 The film has a playing time of 1 hour and 33 minutes and is roughly divided into three parts: